huttsMichael/CPEG657-Final-Project/README.md

 ## Setup and Usage
 ### MongoDB
 If you want to skip scraping, a full dump is availible in the dump/ folder.
 Simply import that into MongoDB and it should work.
-Then add your own mongouri to mongo_creds.txt and all code should work.
+Then add your own mongouri to mongo_uri.txt and all code should work.

 ### Scraping
 Run `scrape.py`.
 DB updating and rechecking is configured in main.